 Loyal customers are crucial to the success of any business.
 Recent data has prompted many sellers to include customer retention programs as part of their overall marketing plan.
 After all, returning customers tend to spend, on average, 67% more than a newcomer.

 While cultivating a loyalty marketing program is crucial, it is also important to know that not all customers are the same.
-Customers will have different responses to loyalty tactics based on their shopping tendencies, age, gender, socioeconomic class and even their personality.
-When it comes to customer loyalty programs, customers can be classified into five broad categories or personas.
+Different types of loyalty customers will have different responses to loyalty tactics based on their shopping tendencies, age, gender, socioeconomic class and even their personality.
+When it comes to types of customer loyalty programs, customers can be classified into five broad categories or personas.

 These customers love your brand and your product.
 Your loyalists are your best brand ambassadors—and they may even become a voice for your brand without being asked.
 These are the customers that will go out of their way simply to share your amazing brand story and products with friends because they think that you are awesome.

 While the loyalists already love your product, they will love you even more if you reward them for not only shopping with you but also for sharing the word about your brand.
 If you have a strong loyalist customer base, you should consider devising a hybrid rewards program that rewards members for shopping as well as for social actions and user-generated content.
 Constructing an efficient and easy to use program that offers rewards for sharing your brand will also help motivate your activate loyalists who may be shy to spread the word without a bit of encouragement.

 While, ideally, we want every loyal customer to be a true loyalist and advocate for your brand because they love your product, this may not be the case.
 For many modern customers, brand loyalty is conditional.
 These are the customers that may stay with your brand because you offer the best price point, or because you are the most convenient (or only) option.
 While pseudo-loyalists are generally satisfied with your brand, they are likely to leave you if they find a better option.